 STANDARDS

-The Contractor undertakes to comply with laws, generally binding regulations, technical standards valid in the Czech Republic, valid regulations of the Customer set forth in the Contract, the terms and conditions of this Contract and the terms and conditions of the Subsidy Program.
-Alternative international standards may be applied (after the prior written Customer’s approval) as long as they meet or are stricter than the requirements of Czech standards.
+The Contractor undertakes to comply with laws, generally binding regulations, technical standards valid in the European Union, valid regulations of the Customer set forth in the Contract, the terms and conditions of this Contract and the terms and conditions of the Subsidy Program.
+Alternative international standards may be applied (after the prior written Customer’s approval) as long as they meet or are stricter than the requirements of European standards.
 The Contractor shall also follow the Customer’s instructions (provided that they do not collide with applicable legal regulations) in compliance with Customer’s interests and with the decisions of the respective Czech authorities which may affect the execution of the Contract and bind the Contractor and its subcontractors and vendors.

-The Work shall conform to the standards and regulations valid in the Czech Republic, including those on operation safety, labour safety, hygiene, health protection and the environmental protection.
-The Work shall also conform to the standards, including Customer’s standards and Specifications.
+The Work shall conform to the mandatory standards and mandatory regulations valid in the Czech Republic, including those on operation safety, labour safety, hygiene, health protection and the environmental protection.
+The Work shall also conform to the standards, including Customer’s standards referred to in this Contract and Specifications.

 Wherever a reference is made in the Contract to specific standards and regulations to be met by parts of the Work to be delivered, for Work performed or tested, the provisions of the latest current edition or revision of the relevant standards and codes in effect shall apply, unless otherwise expressly stipulated in the Contract or agreed upon between the Parties during performance of the Contract.